The best TVs for Xbox Series X 2023/04

 Is Dolby Vision gaming possible on any TV?

 At the end of September, an official update was released that makes Dolby VisionDynamic HDR-format with a color depth of up to 12 Bits and Mastering of up to 10,000 Nits gaming with the Xbox Series X possible.
 Theoretically, this is now possible with every TV that also has Dolby Vision.
-In practice, however, only LG’s OLED C1 and OLED evo G1 are capable of displaying Dolby Vision gaming at [email protected] All other TVs can only manage [email protected] at most.
+In practice, however, only LG’s OLED C1 and OLED evo G1 are capable of displaying Dolby Vision gaming at 4K@120Hz.
+All other TVs can only manage 4K@60Hz at most.

 What are the advantages of the game mode?